 The Building Commissioner shall refer the tree proposal to the Tree Warden.
 The Tree Warden shall conduct a site visit.
 If the applicant's proposal is consistent with the mitigation requirements herein and the rules, regulations or manuals issued by the Selectmen, the Tree Warden will issue a permit within 10 business days of receipt by the Tree Warden of the proposal to authorize the tree work.
 If the proposal does not meet or satisfy these requirements, the Tree Warden shall so notify the applicant and deny the permit.

 An applicant may appeal the denial or grant of a tree permit to the Tree Committee.
 The Tree Committee shall conduct a public hearing on the appeal and shall give the public notice thereof, at the expense of the applicant.
 Public notice shall include all persons owning land within 300 feet of any part of applicant's land at least 14 days before said hearing.
 The Tree Committee shall rule within 20 days of the public hearing.

 Appeals of final decisions of the Tree Committee shall be to Superior Court and shall be limited to whether the decision was arbitrary or capricious.

 Mitigation.
 A protected tree shall not be removed unless at least one of the following provisions is satisfied:

-Contribution into the Lexington Tree Fund, provided such fund is annually reauthorized, or otherwise to the surplus revenue of the Town: such contribution shall be $50 per DBH inch of protected tree or Town tree removed not already mitigated as per Subsection C(1); or
+Contribution into the Lexington Tree Fund, provided such fund is reauthorized to the extent required by law, or otherwise to the surplus revenue of the Town: such contribution shall be $100 per replacement inch of protected tree or Town tree removed not already mitigated as per Subsection C(1); or

 All evergreens planted as replacement trees must be a minimum of six feet in height and may include, without limitation, pine, hemlock, spruce and fir.
 Low-growing evergreens shall not be accepted as replacement trees.